logo

 3 min read

-DairyNZ worked with Fonterra to ensure dairy farmers can continue working their land without resource consent and that the permitted activity rules with conditions are practical for farmers to follow.
+DairyNZ worked with Fonterra and other primary sector interests to ensure dairy farmers can continue working their land without resource consent and that the permitted activity rules with conditions are practical for farmers to follow.

 Outcome of DairyNZ main appeal points